Election 2022 Candidate Questionnaire – Denise Gray

 Question: The balance between our urban and rural areas is essential to our unique economy, environment, and quality of life in Lexington-Fayette County.
 Since the last expansion of the Urban Service Boundary in 1996, only 51% of the land brought within the boundary has been developed, and no Affordable housing has been built in those dedicated expansion areas.
 Do you support an expansion of the Urban Service Area during the current Comprehensive Planning update process?
 Please explain.

 My support of any expansion of the Urban Service Area would be contingent upon a plan with the input of all Lexingtonians, city planning, and other experts.
-Any plan regarding the expansion or any change with the Urban Service Area must be a well thought out, strategic plan that keeps the city’s future in mind, especially regarding natural resources and other environmental issues.
+Any plan regarding the expansion or any change with the Urban Service Area must be a well-thought-out, strategic plan that keeps the city’s future in mind, especially regarding natural resources and other environmental issues.
+It must also put the community’s news first.

 Question: To grow Lexington-Fayette County sustainably, we must grow equitably and consider impacts on our marginalized and underserved communities.
 What specific policies would you recommend to incentivize community-driven investments in historically disinvested neighborhoods while preventing displacement which can result from gentrification?